Booker T (wrestler): Main Event Mafia (2008–2010)

-Booker T went go on to form the Mafia's resident tag team with Scott Steiner, and at Victory Road, Steiner and Booker defeated Beer Money, Inc. to win the TNA World Tag Team Championship, marking Booker's 15th World Tag Team title reign overall.
-Then at Hard Justice, Booker T and Steiner retained the World Tag Team Championship against Team 3D.
-Prior to No Surrender, Booker, Steiner, and British Invasion won a match to gain the man advantage at No Surrender's Lethal Lockdown match against Team 3D and Beer Money, Inc. Even with the advantage, Booker T's team lost at No Surrender when James Storm of Beer Money pinned Doug Williams of The British Invasion.
-At Bound for Glory, Booker and Steiner lost the TNA World Tag Team Titles to the British Invasion in a four way Full Metal Mayhem Tag Team match, which also included Team 3D and Beer Money; during the match Booker was taken out on a stretcher.
-Afterwards it was reported that the PPV had been Booker's final appearance with the company, and his and Sharmell's profiles were removed from the official TNA roster.
+Booker T went go on to form the Main Event Mafia's resident tag team with Scott Steiner, and at Victory Road on July 19, Steiner and Booker T defeated Beer Money, Inc. to win the TNA World Tag Team Championship, marking Booker T's 15th World Tag Team title reign overall.
+Then at Hard Justice on August 16, Booker T and Steiner retained the World Tag Team Championship against Team 3D.
+Prior to No Surrender, Booker T, Steiner, and British Invasion won a match to gain the man advantage at No Surrender's Lethal Lockdown match against Team 3D and Beer Money, Inc. Even with the advantage, Booker T's team lost at No Surrender on September 20 when James Storm of Beer Money pinned Doug Williams of The British Invasion.
+At Bound for Glory on October 18, Booker T and Steiner lost the TNA World Tag Team Titles to the British Invasion in a four way Full Metal Mayhem Tag Team match, which also included Team 3D and Beer Money; during the match Booker T was taken out on a stretcher.
+Afterwards it was reported that Bound for Glory had been Booker T's final appearance with TNA, and his and Sharmell's profiles were removed from the official TNA roster.
 On May 21, 2010, Booker T made a one night return to TNA at a live event in Lake Charles, Louisiana, replacing A.J.
 Styles, who was unable to attend the event due to travel issues, and wrestled Rob Van Dam for the TNA World Heavyweight Championship in a losing effort.